filecoin-project/filecoin-docs/docs/reference/README.md

 ---
 title: Reference
-description: Helpful reference materials for the Filecoin specification, implementations and Ecosystem
+description: Helpful reference materials for the Filecoin specification, implementations, and ecosystem.
 ---

 # Reference